Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 - All those keys are serialized together in a `RealmKeysBundle` which is encrypted by the "keys-bundle key" symmetric key and stored in a dedicate table in the server database.
 - The "keys-bundle key" is serialized in a `RealmKeysBundleAccess`.
-This document is for each member of the realm with their public key.
+This document is for each member of the realm and is encrypted with their public key.
 - For sharing a realm, the last `RealmKeysBundleAccess` is encrypted for the new user.
 - Keys-bundle & keys-bundle access are never stored on-disk client-side: they are instead lazily fetched from server when needed and kept on RAM.